vivocha/mongodoki/README.md

 ## Prerequisites

-[Docker](https://www.docker.com) must be installed and running on your machine, Mongodocki does the rest.
+[Docker](https://www.docker.com) must be installed and running on your machine, Mongodoki does the rest.
 Thus, no need to natively install MongoDB on your machine.

 ---